Group 3J Improved Production Cars

-The Improved Production Racing Association of Australia (IPRA) is recognised by CAMS as the sole entity representing competitors in the category.
+The Improved Production Racing Association of Australia (IPRA) is recognised by MA as the sole entity representing competitors in the category.
 State championships are conducted in every Australian State and the Northern Territory and the Australian Improved Production Nationals are held annually on a state rotational basis.

 The category was formerly known as 3J Club Cars.
 The name Group 3J Club Cars was used up to the year 2000, and Group 3J Improved Production Cars from 2001.

 Australian Improved Production Nationals

 Note: The title was contested as the Club Car Nationals prior to 2001.